Steve Little (American football): Professional career

-Little was selected fifteenth in the 1978 NFL Draft by the St. Louis Cardinals.
+Little was selected fifteenth in the 1978 NFL draft by the St. Louis Cardinals.
 Despite the anticipation surrounding his kicking skills demonstrated in college, he performed at a dismal level as a professional.
 Little served as both punter and placekicker; in his brief 33-game NFL career, he punted for a total of 4,809 yards, but had a disappointing field goal percentage of 48.1% over less than three seasons.
 He did kick a 51-yard field goal, the fifth-longest in Cardinals history, but also missed ten extra points in 51 attempts.
 Little's problems off the field also caused him issues with the team; with a new head coach in 1980, he was released six games into the season on October 16, replaced by kicker Neil O'Donoghue.

-Hours after his release by the Cardinals, Little was involved in a high-speed single car accident, which broke his neck and left him a quadriplegic.
+Hours after his release by the Cardinals, Little was involved in a high-speed single car accident that saw his car hydroplane and slam into a signpost on Interstate 270 at Ladue Road; reportedly, he had been drinking at the time of the crash.
+The accident broke his neck and left him a quadriplegic.
 Little died in 1999 at age 43, having spent years as a quadriplegic in hospice in Little Rock, Arkansas, where he lived with and was cared for by his brother Gene Little.
 Little is on the All-Century team at Arkansas, and is also listed as #11 on the list of greatest Arkansas football players of all time.